owaish3301/Product-list-with-cart/README.md

 - Vanilla JavaScript

 ### What I learned
+- I learned about using fetch api to get data from backend with get requests
 - I learned more about position: fixed
 - I learned about ellipsis
 - Gained more experience with Tailwind CSS
 - Improved my JavaScript skills, particularly in Readind data from file, DOM manipulation and event handling

 ### Continued development
-- I plan to create another version of this project which will provide data of cart items from the backend using Express.
 - I also want to add cookies to remember which items were added to the cart so when the user comes back, their progress will be saved.

 ### Useful resources